 The New Bottoming Book by Dossie Easton and Janet Hardy

-One of the first kink books I ever read, The New Bottoming Book is one I’ve recommended to others many times.
+One of the first kink books I ever read, The New Bottoming Book is one I’ve recommend to others many times.
 Easton and Hardy what being a bottom means to them, beyond just submission.
 Spend time exploring yourself, your limits and interests, and how to keep yourself safe when meeting people for the first time.
-If you’re brand new, Easton and Hardy break down what a scene is, how to negotiate, and how to get what you want.
+If you’re brand new, Easton and Hardy break down what a scene is, how to negotiated, and how to get what you want.

 There is also a companion book for those interested in topping – The New Topping Book.

 Considered a classic by many, SM 101 by Jay Wiseman is a thicker book than I had expected.
 But this book truly is a 101 starting off with Wiseman’s own defintions and explorations of what SM is followed by ‘Basic Basics’ – a chapter covering consent, ethics, safewords, and negotiations.
 Wiseman also touches on SM organizations if you’re interested in getting involved in the community.